EthanSpears/WEBD1000/other personal projects/saitge-webd1000-ws03 (1).md

 * Who is your main audience?
 * What should visitors be able to do?

-**My Website Idea: is a portfolio of game achievements and copetitive speedruns
+**My Website Idea: is a portfolio of my competitive game achievements

 ```
-The purpose if for gamers as a collective community to share speedrun times
+The purpose is for other gamers and media scouts to view my personal gaming records
+gamers and streaming services
+visitors should be able to view personal gaming records, and share their own
 ```

 ---